Morris Steggerda: Academic work

 Some of his work was done in collaboration with the eugenicist Charles Davenport, with whom he wrote the book Race Crossing in Jamaica, published in 1929.

 Despite his clear racial and specifically eugenic approach to human diversity, Steggerda was a bit different in interpretive outlook than his Davenport.
 While Davenport converted the slightest bit of data or non-data into racial ideology, Steggerda was exceptionally circumspect.
 He was methodical and precise and did not make interpretations that exceeded the methods and data employed in his research.
-No doubt this is one aspect to the collaboration between Steggerda and Davenport: Steggerda did the methodical work and Davenport did the interpretive exegesis of racial "hybridization."
+No doubt this is one aspect to the collaboration between Steggerda and Davenport: Steggerda did the methodical work and Davenport did the interpretive eisegesis of racial "hybridization".